DurhamARC/ARC-Feedback/README.md

 pip install -r requirements.txt
 ```

-4. Configure environment variables:

-> Create a `.env` file in the root directory with the following variables:
+4. Create a `.env` file in the root directory with the following environment variables:
 ```bash
 DATABASE_URL=your_database_url
 APP_SECRET_KEY=your_secret_key